ghiliweld/writings/zkp.md

 and the verifier will be able to verify that *p* is true without the prover having to divulge *s*.

+[why and how zk-snark works: definitive explanation](https://arxiv.org/pdf/1906.07221.pdf) is a great primer on zk-snarks that requires very little pre-requisite knowledge.

 ## examples